LLNL/fudge/README.txt

   After running rePrint.py, you may wish to compare the original/new ENDF files using diff,kompare, etc:
     >diff test.endf6.orig.noLineNumbers test.endf6.noLineNumbers

-  See Section 5 below for a discussion of the most common differences between original/translated ENDF files.
+  See fudge-4.2.0/doc/GND_1.1_manual.pdf for a discussion of the most common differences between original/translated ENDF files

   Another tool included in the release is 'rePrintSample.py'.
 This is very similar to rePrint, except it randomly picks an ENDF-formatted file from the included samples.